vearutop/flatjsonl/README.md

 common source of information for ad-hoc analytics and investigations.

-They can be processed with `jq` and grepped for a variety of data checks, however there are much more powerful and convenient tools that operate on columnar table data, rather than hierarchical structures.
+They can be processed with `jq` and grepped for a variety of data checks, however there are much more powerful and convenient tools that operate on rows and columns, rather than hierarchical structures.

 This tool converts structured logs into tabular data (`CSV`, `SQLite`, `PostgreSQL dump`) with flexible mapping options.